k0nsl/quotes.k0nsl.org/_posts/2014-05-19-a-real-humdinger.md

 &nbsp;

 I end the discussion with this comment:
 <blockquote>No, of course it didn’t trigger any such things for me.
-I am just stating (perhaps for you) inconvenient fact; that ‘holocaust’ believers very often engage in violent attacks against their opponents — fierce assaults, arson attacks, acid attacks (particularly one case where they threw acid in the face of an elderly man.
-I think he was close to eighty years or somesuch.
+I am just stating a (perhaps for you) inconvenient fact; that ‘holocaust’ believers very often engage in violent attacks against their opponents — fierce assaults, arson attacks, acid attacks (I particularly remember one case where they threw acid in the face of an elderly man.
+I think he was close to eighty years old or somesuch.
 I cannot be bothered to look it up right now).
 Also bomb attacks (e.g François Duprat who died due to a car bomb and his wife had to amputate both of her legs).
 And on &amp; on, the list of ‘holocaust’ believer violence is a long, sordid one.
 I assume they use violence because they have no arguments.
 It is also, as you probably know, illegal in some fourteen countries to question the extermination thesis.
 So you have everything on your side — even the judicial system.
 But in a traditional, even-handed debate the ‘holocaust’ believers will always <strong>fail</strong> because he does not have truth on his side.
-That is what matters.</blockquote>
+That is what matters and that is precisely what the ordinary logical-thinking human being will see when they stumble onto these attempts at debates.</blockquote>
 &nbsp;

 Well...except it never really ended with my comment.
-The obligatory so-called "Mother Word" of the 'holocaust' believer was let loose along with one other word -- a cocktail of buzzwords to deter:
+The obligatory so-called "Mother Word" of the 'holocaust' believer was induced and let loose along with one other word -- a cocktail of buzzwords to deter:

 &nbsp;
 <blockquote>you're an anti-semite and probably white supremacist.</blockquote>
 &nbsp;

 ...or so they thought!
 I am not a person easily deterred.
 I reply back:
-<blockquote>The word ‘antisemite’ is a particularly useless buzzword as it has come to mean anybody and anything, and even used in situations where it is not kosher to use it.</blockquote>
+<blockquote>The word ‘antisemite’ is a particularly useless buzzword these days as it has come to mean anybody and anything, and even used in situations where it is not even kosher to use it.</blockquote>
 &nbsp;

 Now the 'holocaust' believers are somewhat quiet.